 3.20.
 Organizational Documents means records that create a Business Entity’s organization and determines its internal governance and relations among persons that own it, have an interest in it, or are Members of it, and it includes, but is not limited to, Articles of Organization, Operating Agreements, Articles of Incorporation, bylaws, partnership agreements, agreements of trust, and declarations of trust.

 3.21.
-Organizer(s) means the person(s) or entity(ies) which signs and delivers the Articles of Organization for filing to the Department.
+Organizer(s) means the person(s) or entity (entities) which sign(s) and delivers the Articles of Organization for filing to the Department.

 3.22.
 Person means any natural person, corporation, LLC, other business entity and any government and its political subdivisions.